themaxsmith/react-native-input-modal/README.md

   placeholder: 'Enter any value',
 });

-// ... ether null or the value entered
+// ... returns: null or the value entered

 console.log('Result:', result);
 ```